 When Halle’s (Germany) Max Planck Institute (MPI) for Social Anthropology had invited Norman Finkelstein for a public lecture on freedom of expression in academia (see description below) and hosting a closed workshop on his new book project, Gaza – an Inquest Into its Martyrdom, they had certainly not expected an uproar.
-After all, the controversial, averted scholar on the Israel-Palestinian conflict had calmed down in recent years albeit never silenced.
+After all, the controversial, averted scholar on the Israel-Palestinian conflict had calmed down in recent years albeit never been silenced.
 Quite the opposite.
 Finkelstein is a prolific writer, in his own words a “forensic author”, who constantly corrects much of the powerful propaganda about the 70 years’ ordeal of Palestinians in Gaza and the West Bank which is created and spread by many Zionists.
 For that he is still attacked, and Israel has banned the Jewish son of survivors of the Warsaw ghetto, Auschwitz and Majdanek extermination camps, i.e. the holocaust, from entering the country.
 Now, the workshop is over.
 As Finkelstein reported,

 The workshop lasted five hours.
 It was normal, just as if I were anywhere else in the world.
 Hopefully, it will herald the new normal in Germany, which would be good for Truth, good for Justice, and good for Palestine.